eclipse/epsilon-website/n/mkdocs/docs/doc/eugenia/index.md

 * `label`: the name(s) of the `EAttribute`(s) of the `EClass`, the value(s) of which will be displayed as the label of the node.
 If `label.placement` is set to `none`, this detail is not required.
 * `label.color` (optional, since 1.5.0) : an RGB color that will be set as the node's foreground color.
 Labels will have a fixed font of this color.
 * `label.icon` (optional) : if set to `true` (default) a small icon appears on the left of the label.
 * `label.parser` (optional) : indicates the unqualified name of the class that will parse the text entered by the user into the label.
-By default, a [[http://download.oracle.com/javase/6/docs/api/java/text/MessageFormat.html|MessageFormat)-based parser is generated, but it can be manually customized after generation.
+By default, a [MessageFormat](http://download.oracle.com/javase/6/docs/api/java/text/MessageFormat.html)-based parser is generated, but it can be manually customized after generation.
 * `label.edit.pattern` (optional) : like `label.pattern`, but only for editing the label.
 * `label.pattern` (optional) : if more than one attributes are specified in the label, the format detail is necessary to show how their values will be rendered in the label.
 The format follows the Java Message Format style (e.g. `{0} : {1}`).
 The same pattern is used for editing and viewing the label.
 * `label.view.pattern` (optional) : like `label.pattern`, but only for viewing the label.
 * `label.placement` (optional) : defines the placement of the label in relation to the node.
-Can be set to `internal`, `external` or `none` (no label will be shown). ''(The default distance of an external label in GMF is 20pt which is a bit too far away for my taste. [[../gmf-fix-label-offset/|Read more) about fixing this without changing the generated code every time)''.
+Can be set to `internal`, `external` or `none` (no label will be shown). ''(The default distance of an external label in GMF is 20pt which is a bit too far away for my taste.
+[Read more](../gmf-fix-label-offset) about fixing this without changing the generated code every time)''.
 * `label.text` (optional) : defines the default text to be used when the `EAttribute`(s) in `label` are not set.
 By default, it is set to the name of the `EClass`.
 * `label.readOnly` (optional) : a value of `true` denotes that the label cannot be changed in the generated diagram editor.
 * `margin` (optional) : inset margin (5 units by default) for the node.
 * `phantom` (optional) : defines if the node is phantom (`true`/`false`).
-Phantom nodes are particularly useful in order to visualize containment references using links instead of spatial containment ([[../eugenia-phantom-nodes|read more...)).
+Phantom nodes are particularly useful in order to visualize containment references using links instead of spatial containment ([read more...](../eugenia-phantom-nodes)).
 * `polygon.x` (when `figure` is set to `polygon`) : list of space-separated integers with the X coordinates of the polygon used as figure.
 * `polygon.y` (when `figure` is set to `polygon`) : list of space-separated integers with the Y coordinates of the polygon used as figure.
 * `resizable` (optional) : a value of `false` disables all the resize handles for the node
 * `size` (optional) : a GMF dimension that will be used as the node's preferred size (e.g. `10,5`).
 Width is specified before height.
 * `svg.uri` (when `figure` is set to `svg`) : URI of the `.svg` file to be used as figure for the node.
 For instance, `platform:/plugin/my.plugin/my.svg` will access the `my.svg` file in the `my.plugin` plugin.
-Note: until Kepler, using SVG figures required the GMF Tooling Experimental SDK (available from [[http://download.eclipse.org/modeling/gmp/gmf-tooling/updates/releases/|this update site)).
+Note: until Kepler, using SVG figures required the GMF Tooling Experimental SDK (available from [this update site](http://download.eclipse.org/modeling/gmp/gmf-tooling/updates/releases/)).
 Remember to add the `.svg` file to the binary builds of your plugin.
 * `tool.description` (optional) : the description of the creation tool.
 * `tool.large.bundle` (optional) : the bundle of the large icon of the creation tool.
 * `tool.large.path` (optional) : the path of the large icon of the creation tool.